Hattiesburg Area Historical Society...preserving local history and heritage since 1970

 • 1945

-• Jack Lucas, a resident of Hattiesburg, becomes the youngest Medal of Honor recipient in the 20th century for his service in World War II.
+• Hattiesburg resident Jack Lucas becomes the youngest Medal of Honor recipient in the 20th century for his service in World War II.

 • 1950's